All Episodes

 And in the meantime, Dubai is getting irritated.

-The UAE let it be known that it's preparing to hit back hard if necessary.
+As the House Appropriations Committee yesterday marked up legislation to kill the port deal, the UAE let it be known that it's preparing to hit back hard if necessary.

-They're saying, Oh, all we've done for you guys, all our purchases, we'll stop it.
+They're saying, oh, all we've done for you guys, all our purchases, we'll stop it.

 We'll just yank it.

-It could come against uh lucrative deals with aircraft maker Boeing, and by curtailing the docking of hundreds of American ships, including those from the Navy each year, and it's port.
+Retaliation from the UAE could come against lucrative deals with aircraft maker Boeing and by curtailing the docking of hundreds of American ships, including those from the Navy, each year at its port over there.

-It's uh not clear how much of Dubai's behind the scenes anger would be followed up by action, but Boeing has made aware of the threat, is already reporting uh reportedly lobbying to save the ports deal.
+It's not clear how much of Dubai's behind-the-scenes anger would be followed up by action, but Boeing has been made aware of the threat.

-So they're mad over there, and I don't understand it.
+I don't understand it.

 I mean, I do understand it.